lizmat/REPL/README.md

 ### :multi-line-ok

-Boolean.
+Optional, Boolean.
 Indicate whether it is ok to interprete multiple lines of input as a single statement to evaluate.
 Defaults to `True` unless the `RAKUDO_DISABLE_MULTILINE` environment variable has been specified with a true value.

 Used value available with the `.multi-line-ok` method.

+### the-prompt

+Optional.
+Specifies what will be shown to the user before the user can enter characters.
+Defaults to what has been specified with the `RAKUDO_REPL_PROMPT` environment variable, or `"[:index:] :symbol: "`.

+Supports all of the expansions offered by the [`Prompt::Expand`](https://raku.land/zef:lizmat/Prompt::Expand) distribution.

+Note that if there is a prompt (implicitely) specified, the string ":symbol: " will be added if there is no ":symbol:" specified, to make sure the user actually sees a prompting symbol, and to make specifying a user prompt a bit easier.

+The expanded prompt is also available with the `.the-prompt` method.

+### symbols

+Optional.
+Specifies the symbols that should be used for the `":symbol:"` placeholder in the different REPL states.
+Defaults to what has been specified as a comma-separated list with the `RAKUDO_REPL_SYMBOLS` environment variable.
+Defaults to `">", "*"` if that is not specified.

+Currently the following states are recognized:

+  * 0 - accepting expression to be evaluated

+  * 1 - previous expression not complete, accepting continuation

 ### :is-win